gty111/ConvNN/README.md

 - **Not dependent on any machine learning framework**

-- Achieve about 98% accuracy rate on test set after an epoch about ten minutes
+- Achieve about 98% accuracy rate on test set after an epoch about 7 minutes

 - With simple commands, you can reproduce above-mentioned result or just play with it